dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how_to_optimize_dbt_models_on_databricks.md

 ### Analyze Table

-The analyze table command ensures that our system has the most up to date statistics to select the optimal join plan.
+The `ANALYZE TABLE` command ensures that our system has the most up-to-date statistics to select the optimal join plan.
 You will likely want to either run analyze table posthook after your model builds or run analyze table as a separate scheduled dbt job on a consistent cadence, whether it is daily, weekly, or monthly.
-The SQL syntax is as follows:
+The SQL syntax for this is:

 ```sql
 ANALYZE TABLE mytable COMPUTE STATISTICS FOR